Jacob Bastian

 Short Bio:

-I am an Assistant Professor of Economics at Rutgers University.
-I am serving as a Senior Economist in the Council of Economic Advisers in 2023-2024.
-I visited Princeton University during 2022-2023.
+I am an Assistant Professor of Economics at Rutgers University, an NBER Faculty Research Fellow, and a Nonresident Senior Fellow in Economic Studies at the Brookings Institution.
+I am visiting UC Berkeley in Fall 2025 as a Stone Visiting Assistant Professor of Economics.
+I served as a Senior Economist in the Biden White House Council of Economic Advisers in 2023-2024.
+I was a visiting professor at Princeton University’s Industrial Relations Section during 2022-2023.

 My research focuses on how public policy can reduce poverty, increase economic opportunity, and encourage egalitarian social attitudes, while also identifying unintended consequences.
 Much of my current research looks at the Earned Income Tax Credit (EITC) and the Child Tax Credit (CTC).
 My research shows that the EITC helped lead to the rise of working mothers in the 1970s, improved the education and employment outcomes of children of EITC recipients, changed social attitudes about the role of women in society, had positive effects on marriage and fertility, decreased overall time spent between mothers and children (though not quality time devoted to child investment), has larger effects in rural and economically distressed areas, and helps mothers move out of rural and economically distressed areas to places with more economic opportunity.
 Increased working also led these mothers to become more politically conservative.

-I’ve received grants from the Smith Richardson Foundation, Russell Sage Foundation, and Upjohn Institute to continue my research.
-My dissertation was chosen as a winner of the 2017 Outstanding Doctoral Dissertations in Government Finance and Taxation by the National Tax Association.
+I’ve received grants from Arnold Ventures, Smith Richardson Foundation, Equitable Growth, Russell Sage Foundation, and Upjohn Institute to continue my research.
+My doctoral dissertation was chosen as a winner of the 2017 Outstanding Doctoral Dissertations in Government Finance and Taxation by the National Tax Association.

 My research has been featured as the AEA Chart of the Week, in the New York Times (and in this NYT piece), CNBC, The Economist, Brookings Institution, Tax Policy Center, VoxEU, Marginal Revolution, Mother Jones, National Review, and National Affairs.